 Project delays make clients unhappy.
-Solid communication among material dealers, contractors and builder ensures high-quality materials are on-site when needed so that a build stays on schedule.
-Properly working with dealers often means having detailed specifications ready and available at the earliest stages of a project when a dealer’s consultation matters most.
+Solid communication among material suppliers, contractors and builder ensures high-quality materials are on-site when needed so that a build stays on schedule.
+Properly working with suppliers often means having detailed specifications ready and available at the earliest stages of a project when a supplier’s consultation matters most.

 Does your plan aid long-term project planning?